srackham/go-rimu/README.md

 the following exceptions:

   * Does not support _Expression macro values_.
+  * Does not support _Imported Layouts_.
-  * Because the Go `regexp` package uses RE2 regular expressions there are some limitations on Replacements definitions and Inclusion/Exclusion macro invocations.
+  * Because the Go `regexp` package uses RE2 regular expressions there are some limitations on the regular expressions used in Replacements definitions and Inclusion/Exclusion macro invocations.

 ## Using the go-rimu library